Installing the Library Using npm

 As of version 7.2.0, the ChartIQ library archive contains a tarball (.tgz file) that enables you to install the charting library using npm.

-Obtain a copy of the library, and extract the files from the archive.
+Obtain a copy of the library, and extract the archive (.zip file)

 Install the library from the tarball using npm, for example: